othub/air-piano/README.md

-# interactive-piano
+# Air Piano
-playing piano in processing using sensors and/or keyboards
+playing piano in processing and arduino using sr04 sensor and/or keyboard.